SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-27-republicans-against-interracial-marriage.md

 comments: true
 ---

-A US Senator says he would allow states to ban interracial marriage.  _What?!_
+A Republican US Senator says he would allow states to ban interracial marriage.  _What?!_

 ## Apparently they're coming for my marriage now?